-Health or PE (w/ Medical Waiver only)
+Health or PE (w/ Medical Waiver only) College credit may be available for this course.

 In this course, students will focus on refining their athletic training skills.
 They will accomplish this through assisting first year students in lab, presenting sports medicine topics to first year students, completing various independent projects, working independently with athletes and athletic teams, managing and running the training room, and providing leadership in the sports medicine program.
 An additional 60 practicum hours per semester will be necessary to achieve the maximum grade for the practicum component of this course.